VladRafli/animal-adoption-nestjs/README.md

 ## Development

+To start using PM2, run start.bat for Windows, run start.sh for Linux or MacOS

-Soon to be available via docker-compose.
+<strike>Soon to be available via docker-compose.</strike> docker-compose not updated.

+For be able to use secure cookies, make sure the certificates are available in ./certs folder.
+Certificate generated with [minica](https://github.com/jsha/minica)

 You can choose between using WSL or Virtual Machine for Windows User.